lepranby/lepranby/README.md

 ✳︎ I’m currently working on my own App.<br>
 ✳︎ I'm currently learning and practicing SwiftUI.<br>
-✳︎ Ask me about mobile app development, and I'll keep the topic of conversation.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;Anyway, you can ask me about anything you want.<br>
+✳︎ Ask me about mobile app development, and I'll keep the topic of conversation.
+Anyway, you can ask me about anything you want.<br>
 <br>
 ⌥ We can communicate in English, German, Ukrainian and some Polish. <br>
 <br>